What is Snowflake

 'What is Snowflake' is quite an important question to get started in this field.
 There are many things that data has done and one of them is creating numerous job opportunities.
 As data warehouses like this one grow in popularity, the demand for its professionals grows too.

 Q1.
-Is Snowflake a tool or database?
+Is Snowflake a tool or a database?

 Snowflake is a database.
-An enterprise's uploaded semi structured and structured data sets are compiled here for processing and analysis.
+An enterprise's uploaded semi-structured and structured data sets are compiled here for processing and analysis.

 Q2.
 Is Snowflake used for ETL?